QingyangKong/knowledge-dump/Specifications/Git/merge vs rebase.md

 # Merge vs Rebase
 When you decide new feature, you probably create a new branch in the git repository and then do develop in the the feature.
 After the development is done, the new change can be merged to the master or develop.
 ## Merge
-If the master of develop branch is not changed in the time period when you are developing your feature, you can merge your braach directly into the master or develop.
+If the master or develop branch is not touched as of merge of your branch, there is no problem.
 ```
 //switch to master branch
 git checkout master